-4.2 SEA Consultation Summary
+4.2 SA Consultation Summary

-Following consultation on the scope of the SEA in 2018, Environmental Reports have been prepared and published for consultation at each key NDP stage as set out Table 3.1 above.
+Following consultation on the scope of the SEA in late 2018, Environmental Reports have been prepared and published for consultation at each key NDP stage.

-A five week consultation was undertaken on the Scoping Report which concluded on 23 August 2018; a total of three responses were received.
+A five-week consultation was undertaken on the Scoping Report which concluded on 3 December 2018.